distributedweaknessfiling/dwf-request/README.md

 ## Tooling discussion
 Please file issues about the tooling in the dwf-request repo: https://github.com/distributedweaknessfiling/dwf-request/issues

-## Contesting/disputing a DWF CVE ID
+## Contesting/disputing a DWF ID

-If you think a DWF CVE ID contains an error or isn't valid please file an issue in the [dwf-workflow](https://github.com/distributedweaknessfiling/dwf-workflow) repo.
+If you think a DWF ID contains an error or isn't valid please file an issue in the [dwf-workflow](https://github.com/distributedweaknessfiling/dwf-workflow) repo.

-## General discussion of DWF CVE IDs and the project
+## General discussion of DWF IDs and the project

-If you want to discuss workflow or the DWF CVE ID project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues
+If you want to discuss workflow or the DWF ID project in general please use the dwf-workflow repo: https://github.com/distributedweaknessfiling/dwf-workflow/issues

-# How to request a DWF CVE ID
+# How to request a DWF ID

-To request a DWF CVE ID please go to https://iwantacve.org/
+To request a DWF ID please go to https://iwantacve.org/

-# What gets a DWF CVE ID?
+# What gets a DWF ID?

 Any weakness that results in a vulnerability that an attacker can meaningfully exploit.

 The attacker must be able to trigger the vulnerability in order to cross some sort of trust boundary and have a meaningful effect.
 It can be a privilege escalation, seeing information they should not have access to, or crashing the system remotely.

-Like most things in life there is a spectrum ranging from "obviously this needs a DWF CVE ID" to "this is clearly not a security issue" to "it's somewhere in the middle" some simple examples:
+Like most things in life there is a spectrum ranging from "obviously this needs a DWF ID" to "this is clearly not a security issue" to "it's somewhere in the middle" some simple examples:

-## Definitely needs a DWF CVE ID:
+## Definitely needs a DWF ID:

-Ping of death v2 (CVE-2020-16898 and CVE-2020-16899) a ping packet sent remotely crashes Windows.
+Ping of death v2 (for example, CVE-2020-16898 and CVE-2020-16899) a ping packet sent remotely crashes Windows.

-## Probably needs a DWF CVE ID
+## Probably needs a DWF ID

 Establishing 10,000 connections to a web server that explicitly claims to support 10,000 connections crashes it.
 Effectively a promise/guarantee was made that is being broken.